stacks-network/stacks-core/blockstack_cli/blockstack_registrar/README.md

 A registrar is a service that registers blockchain IDs and then transfers them to the respective users, along with writing/updating any associated data.
 Just like GoDaddy helps you manage domain names, a blockchain ID registrar helps you register/manage your blockchain ID.
 However, the end-users have complete control over the blockchain IDs registered (after a transfer is complete), and anyone can decide to run a registrar.

+**NOTE: This repo is under goind heavy development for updating the registrar for using blockstored (bitcoin blockchain) instead of namecoind.
+We'll update the README when the code gets more stable**

 ## Blockchain IDs

 Usernames may be up to 60 characters long and contain lowercase letters, numbers, and underscores.